Institutional Animal Care and Use Committee

 The purpose of the Institutional Animal Care and Use Committee (IACUC) at The College of St. Scholastica is to provide oversight and regular review of research activity involving animals as required by the National Institutes of Health regulations (Public Law 99-158) and U.S. Department of Agriculture regulations (Animal Welfare Act, 9 CFR 2.31).

-St. Scholastica faculty pursuing federally funded research involving vertebrate animals must complete an animal use protocol that will be reviewed and approved by the IACUC before such research can be conducted.
+St. Scholastica employees doing research that involves live vertebrate animals (no matter the funding source) and/or teaching a course that involves live vertebrate animals must complete an animal use protocol that will be reviewed and approved by the IACUC before such research/coursework can be conducted.

 Instructions for Submitting an Animal Use Protocol

 - Copies of all forms are available via email from the IACUC Chair Jenean O’Brien

 - All applicants must submit the Main Protocol Form as well as the Protocol Addendum.

 - Applicants may need to submit one or both of these addenda:

 - Occupational Health and Safety Addendum (if the research involves the use of radioactive or biohazardous materials)